aeguzsando/Genetic-Algorithms/README.md

 # Genetic-Algorithms
-Genetic algorithsusing C++ and java
+Genetic algorithsms using C++ and java